 θ = tan−1(2.305) = 66.5° or 246.5°

-y1 = 4 sin(θ) and y2 = 3 cos(θ + 40°).Find all angles θ between 0 and 2π radians for which their sum equals 2.
+y1 = 4 sin(θ) and y2 = 3 cos(θ + 40°),find all angles θ between 0 and 2π radians for which their sum equals 2.

-cos(θ + 40°) = cos(θ) · cos(40°) − sin(θ) · sin(40°)to split up the two angles, θ and 40°.
-This gives
+cos(θ + 40°) = cos(θ) · cos(40°) − sin(θ) · sin(40°),or evaluating the sin and cos of 40°,

-4 sin(θ) + 3 cos(θ) · cos(40°) − 3 sin(θ) · sin(40°) = 2, orThis looks similar to the previous example but we have a “2” on the right-hand-side so we must use a different method to solve it.
-In the section on trigonometric identities we proved the following identity, which states that a sine and a cosine waveform can always be added to give a sine waveform with a phase shift:
+2.072 sin(θ) + 2.298 cos(θ) = 2.This looks similar to the previous example but we have a “2” on the right-hand-side so we must use a different method to solve it.
+In an example in the page on trigonometric identities we proved the following identity, which states that a sin waveform and cos waveform can always be added to give a sin waveform with a phase shift:

 We can use this identity to replace the two occurrences of θ in our equation by one.
 In our case A = 2.072 and B = 2.298, so we get C = 3.094 and φ = 47.97° = 0.8372 radians, and our equation becomes, where